GISLAB-HAWK/LeafOn_vs_LeafOff_ALS_Metrics/README.md

 and place the contents as follows:

 ![](docs/pc_plot_transect.png)
-*Cross sections of leaf-on and leaf-off point clouds.*
+*Cross sections of leaf-on and leaf-off point clouds at different points per squaremeter (ppm).*